 - D) The outermost layer is the serosa or adventitia.
 The former refers to the visceral layer of the peritoneum.
 The latter consists of loose connective tissue.

-- Note in the abdomen, the retroperitoneal parts of the GI tract include theduodenumpancreasascending colondescending colon, and rectum, all with their own fusion fascia.
+- Note in the abdomen, the retroperitoneal parts of the GI tract include theduodenum, pancreas, ascending colon, descending colon, and rectum, all with their own fusion fascia.
 All other sections in the peritoneum are attached viamesentery.

-- The pharynx connects the nasal and oral cavities superiorly with the larynx and esophagus inferiorly.
+The kidneys are also retroperitoneal.- The pharynx connects the nasal and oral cavities superiorly with the larynx and esophagus inferiorly.
 It sorts food, water, and air to arrive at their destinations.

 - In the pharynx, the paths of food and air cross.
 Food travels from the mouth (anterior) to the esophagus (posterior).
 Air travels from the choanae (posterior) to the trachea (anterior).